In State Residency Requirements

-Proof of CPR is required prior to clinical placement.
-The Basic Life Support for Healthcare Providers certification from the American Heart Association, the American Red Cross, or the equivalent through the Military Training Network meets this requirement.
+Proof of CPR is required for most health sciences programs prior to the beginning of the first semester.
+The Basic Life Support Provider certification from the American Heart Association, the American Red Cross, or the equivalent through the Military Training Network meets this requirement.

-Students who do not have this certification may enroll in a Health Care Provider course through the MassBay Center for Corporate Training & Community Education (CCTCE).
+Students who do not have this certification may enroll in a Basic Life Support Provider course through the MassBay Office of Corporate Partnerships & Workforce Development (CPWD).

-For more information about the CCTCE, please visit www.massbay.edu/cctce.
+For more information about the CPWD, please visit https://www.massbay.edu/cpwd.

 Health Sciences Policies

 Students enrolled in MassBay health sciences programs must adhere to policies developed to meet the requirements of their accrediting and regulatory agencies.
 In addition to academic requirements, there are clinical and affective domain (behavioral) policies for each program.
 These policies are detailed in the Division of Health Sciences Student Handbook, which is available for viewing and downloading on the MassBay website.
-A hard copy of the handbook is provided to each student at as part of the orientation process the beginning of his or her program.
+A copy of the handbook is provided to each student at as part of the orientation process.

 Health Sciences Readmission Policy